momentumlearn/immersive-course-team-site/phase1/css-layout.md

 ## 🎯 Weekend Project: Dog Adoption

 Continue working on your dog adoption website assignment.
 It's due Monday morning.

-Today you should begin to tackle layout for your site. **It is not important that you only have 3 dogs per row on your page** but your dogs should be laid out in a grid.
-If you use flexbox, they should rearrange nicely depending on the width of the browser window.

 ## 🔖 Resources